rich-p-rich/fizzbuzz-p2/README.md

 ### Coding help:

-I used many resources to help me complete this game.
-Some of the main ones were:
+I was an absolute beginner with Javascript at the start of this course, and have never worked with it before.
+Therefore I used many resources to help me complete this game.

+My initial and main source of information was the 'Javascript Essentials' and the 'Love Maths Project' in the Code Institute platform.

+I used Jon Duckett (2014) "Javascript and JQuery: Interactive Front-End Web Development", published by Wiley as a reference book.

+I consulted many of the JS tutorials on w3schools: https://www.w3schools.com/js/default.asp

+Some of the main online resources I used were:

 - Toggle show / hide gameplay:
 https://stackoverflow.com/questions/63456745/why-wont-my-toggle-menu-function-work-for-a-div-instead-of-a-button-fixed